aniketshetty1nov/My-Web-Projects/README.md

 # My-Web-Projects
-This Project is Exchange Rate Calculater.
+This Project Exchange Rate Calculater helps users to Choose the Currency and the amounts to get the exchange rate.